Arts & Culture

 Demonstrates high-quality architectural, landscape and site design features.

-Is consistent with the recommendations of the City’s Architectural Review Committee or equivalent recommending body if the project is subject to review by such body.
+Is consistent with the recommendations of the City’s Urban Design Review process or equivalent recommending process if the project is subject to review by such a process.

 The permitting process for a Signature Project will depend on the proposed use or mix of uses and the site’s zoning designation.
 A project may require a rezoning processed concurrently with a development permit or it may just require a development permit.

 Preliminary Review Applications for “Signature Project” Sites